 Some facilitators offer a theme for the dance after a warmup.
 Some may offer a guided warmup, while others provide guidelines for newcomers.

 All ages are welcome at most of these dances.
-I’ve danced with people that are nearing 80 and with babies in Snuglis on their parent’s chest at some dances; at others, only adults show up.
-If you are considering bringing children, it’s probably a good idea to ask the facilitator first.
+I’ve danced with people that are nearing 80 and with babies in Snuglis on their parent’s chest.
+If you are considering bringing children, it’s probably a good idea to connect with the facilitator first.
 If you bring them, you will need to make sure they and the other dancers stay safe.
 Also, most facilitators make earplugs available for those sensitive to loud music— and you can always bring your own.

-At the end there’s always closing circle, where OMs or a silent meditation may happen, people give their first names, and there may be some shareback about the experience and announcements from dancers.
-People may hang out a bit afterwards to schmooze.
+At the end there’s always closing circle, where OMs or a silent meditation may happen, people share their first names, and there may be some shareback about the experience and/or announcements from dancers.
+People often hang out afterwards to schmooze.